 “Hjördis was born to be a model.
 A woman may be beautiful and have a perfect figure, but that doesn’t mean she can show off clothes to their best advantage.”

 Unsurprisingly, Hjördis became Sweden’s most popular photo and fashion model.
 While at Leja in mid 1942, she was already appearing in newspaper and magazine fashion articles.
-At Franska, she was pictured and name-checked on the front covers of magazines from 1944, such as Vecko Journalen (Weekly Journal) and Svensk Damtidning (Swedish Woman’s Weekly).
+At Franska, she was pictured and name-checked on the front covers of magazines from 1943, such as Vecko Journalen (Weekly Journal), Svensk Damtidning (Swedish Woman’s Weekly) and Vårt Hem (Our Home).

-Over an intensive four-year period she claimed to have appeared on around 50 magazine covers.
+Over an intensive four-year period Hjördis claimed to have appeared on around 50 magazine covers.
 Vecko Journalen later looked back on her as “40s Sweden’s grandest star model”.

 “Things worked out fine,” Hjördis recalled of her early days at Franska.
 “It was just that the most important thing, the thing that meant most to me, had gone askew…”